 The first two editions of Conquer the Crash published when optimism reigned and the financial world was partying around-the-clock.
 But then the average U.S. homeowner suffered a decline of 30% to 40% in property value.
 In 2007-2009, investors suffered their biggest portfolio losses since 1929-1932.
 Homeowners watched Fannie Mae wither into a zombie corporation under the government's protection.
 Citizens in the U.S. and Europe watched politicians try to cope with the growing debt crisis -- to no avail.
 Those leaders in fact made the crisis worse by piling new debt on top of old.

-And for the record, Bob Prechter's stunning foresight extended far beyond the realm of finance:
+And for the record, Prechter's foresight has extended far beyond the realm of finance:

 The occupation of Iraq by the U.S. will progress from a quagmire to a financial, political and public relations disaster.
 (October 1, 2003)